ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 could be dropped.
 Because of this, applications have to always consider HTTP Datagrams to be unreliable, even if they were initially sent in a capsule.

+If an intermediary receives an HTTP Datagram in a QUIC DATAGRAM frame and is forwarding it on a connection that supports QUIC DATAGRAM frames, the intermediary SHOULD NOT convert that HTTP Datagram to a DATAGRAM capsule, as that would reduce the effectiveness of Datagram Packetization Layer Path MTU Discovery (DPLPMTUD) {{?RFC8899}}.

 # Context Extensibility {#context-ext}